ibm-cloud-docs/cis/fields-and-expressions.md

 ## Fields
 {: #fields}

 When CIS receives an HTTP request, it is examined and a table of fields is produced to match against.
-This field table exists for as long as the current request is being processed.
+This field table exists while the current request is being processed.
 Think of it as a table that holds the request properties to be matched against expressions.

 Each field value can be sourced from different places, such as:

-* Primitive properties, obtained directly from the traffic – for example, `http.request.uri.path`.
+* Primitive propertiesare , obtained directly from the traffic – for example, `http.request.uri.path`.
 * Derived values, resulting from a transformation, composition, or basic operation – for example, making the value of `http.request.uri.path` all lowercase and available as a field of another field.
 * Computer values, resulting from a lookup, computation, or other intelligence – for example, a `cf.threat_score` calculated dynamically by a machine learning process that inspects related primitive and derived values.